The philodendron mamei is an impressive philodendron that is easy to care for, read on for all you need to know about care and propagation.

 You can tell the difference easily between a philodendron mamei and a sodiroi by looking at the petiole (the stalk that attaches the leaf to the main plant).
 It is green on the mamei and a reddy green on the sodiroi.
 The sodiroi has much more silver on it too, the leaf is majority silver covered, the mamei’s leaves are more green than silver.

 Philodendron Pastazanum Silver Vs Mamei

 The Pastazanum Silver are generally bigger leaved and slightly less silvery.

 The main difference is the Plowmanii does not have silver on it, unlike the Mamei, which does, so they are easy to tell apart.
 Other than that they have very similar leaf shapes.

 Is Philodendron Mamei A Climbing Philodendron?

-Technically the mamei is crawler like the gloriosum, but it does so it a way that it can be staked to a pole, so it often appears as a climbing philodendron.
+Technically the mamei is crawler like the gloriosum, they are crawling philodendrons, but it does so it a way that it can be staked to a pole, so it often appears as a climbing philodendron.
 I would describe it as ‘climbing crawler’ (I don’t know if that’s an official term, you heard it here first!).

 Philodendron Mamei Vs Plowmanii